|

 ranks correctly France in terms of economic power (among the

-5 major economic powers) : the American image does not correspond
+5 or 6 major economic powers) : the American image does not correspond

 to the economic reality and is a conventional traditional view